aka7/ansible/cis-rhel/README.md

 Insipired by https://github.com/major/cis-rhel-ansible but instead of applying the changes, this will just report if a system passes or fails for each task.

-In progress, code will appear here soon
+In progress, other sections will be added soon

 - Added section 1 level1 and level2 checks
+- Added section 2 level1 and level2 checks

 Example:
 add  hosts in test-hosts